fitushar/NoMAISI/README.md

 </div>

-# NoMAISI: Nodule-Oriented Medical AI for Synthetic Imaging and Augmentation in Chest CT
-NoMAISI (Nodule-Oriented Medical AI for Synthetic Imaging), a generative framework built on foundational backbones with flow-based diffusion and ControlNet conditioning.

 # Abstract
 Medical imaging datasets are increasingly available, yet abnormal and annotation-intensive cases such as lung nodules remain underrepresented.
 We developed NoMAISI (Nodule-Oriented Medical AI for Synthetic Imaging), a generative framework built on foundational backbones with flow-based diffusion and ControlNet conditioning.
 Using NoMAISI, we curated a large multi-cohort lung nodule dataset and applied context-aware nodule volume augmentation, including relocation, shrinkage to simulate early-stage disease, and expansion to model progression.
 Each case was rendered into multiple synthetic variants, producing a diverse and anatomically consistent dataset.
 Fidelity was evaluated with cross-cohort similarity metrics, and downstream integration into lung nodule detection, and classification tasks demonstrated improved external test performance, particularly in underrepresented lesion categories.
 These results show that nodule-oriented synthetic imaging and curated augmentation can complement clinical data, reduce annotation demands, and expand the availability of training resources for healthcare AI.